Automattic/wp-calypso/client/my-sites/themes/README.md

 Themes
 ======

-Displays the Theme Showcase, which currently resides on `/design` and handles multi-site, single-site and Jetpack-site views.
+Displays the Theme Showcase, which resides on `/themes` and handles multi-site, single-site and Jetpack-site views.

 ### `theme-options.js`